menu

 Lynbrook is a medium-sized village located in the state of New York.
 With a population of 20,071 people and four associated neighborhoods, Lynbrook is the 85th largest community in New York.
-Lynbrook has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Lynbrook was built prior to World War II, making it one of the older and more historic villages in the country.

 Housing costs in Lynbrook are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.